Today you are going to see the exact ten writing techniques I use in every article I write.

 Does that look as good as before, but much more concisely?
 I believe it does.

 Just like that, by asking yourself about the importance of the meaning behind each of your sentences, you’ve made a much more powerful paragraph while keeping its value.

 The reader doesn’t care about your opinions.
-He’s got a lot of things going on; if your content doesn’t appeal to his interest, he won’t use it to understand your content.
+He’s got many things going on; if your content doesn’t appeal to his interest, he won’t use it to understand your content.

-Everything you write should have a purpose, it’s your job to find it and polish it so everything looks pristine and useful.
+Everything you write should have a purpose; it’s your job to find it and polish it.

 Popular nonfiction writers, like Malcolm Gladwell and Steven Pinker, often write bestsellers thanks to their uncanny ability to write in such a way that almost everything makes a point.
 Every sentence and paragraph they put together push their idea or hypothesis forward, engaging you and delighting you in the process.